The next POWER Partner's Event is the May trip to Topeka to see the refurbished State Capitol building.

-Log in and check out the Events tab above for other upcoming activites.
+Log in and check out the Events tab above for upcoming activities and contact information.

 KCPL's Customer Newsletter, the Wire